This is an old version of our guide to the LEARNS act.

 Under Article 5, Section 1 of the Arkansas Constitution, citizens have the right to repeal laws passed by the state Legislature through a referendum.
 To get a referendum on the ballot, a ballot question committee has until 90 days after the Legislature adjourns to collect signatures.

 Signatures can only be collected for referendums on laws passed in the most recent session.
 While lawmakers informally ended the session April 7, the official end of the session, also called "Sine Die," isn't until May 1.
-To get the referendum on the ballot, Grappe's group would need at least 54,522 signatures, which is 6% of the votes cast in the last gubernatorial election.
+To get the referendum on the ballot, Grappe's group needed at least 54,522 signatures, which is 6% of the votes cast in the last gubernatorial election.

-Additionally, signatures would have to come from voters in at least 50 different counties, according to a new law passed by the General Assembly during the most recent legislative session.
+Additionally, signatures needed to come from voters in at least 50 different counties, according to a new law passed by the General Assembly during the most recent legislative session.
 But before volunteers can start gathering signatures, they would need to have the referendum's ballot title and popular name approved by the Arkansas Attorney General's Office.
 Responsibility for validating the signatures would fall to the Arkansas Secretary of State.

 Reporting for this summary provided by Neal Earley and Cynthia Howell of the Arkansas Democrat-Gazette.